iobroker-community-adapters/ioBroker.statistics/README.md

 The adapter subscribes to the configured objects and creates his own states in the statistics tree.

 2 separate trees are created:
-* statistics.0/save -> final values of the time frame
+* statistics.0.save -> final values of the time frame
-* statistics.0/temp -> temporary values up to the moment of transfer to save, then temp starts again
+* statistics.0.temp -> temporary values up to the moment of transfer to save, then temp starts again

-after save or temp the original object is kept (unfortunately it is split by the "." in a deeper structure than needed.
+The structure of the state is: statistics.0.{save|temp}.{kind of stat}.{original observed state}.{state of statistical value}

 A german HowTo doc is available here: [howto_de](./doc/howto_de.md)